stefan-it/turkish-bert/README.md

 We follow a different training procedure: instead of using a two-phase approach, that pre-trains the model for 90% with 128 sequence length and 10% with 512 sequence length, we pre-train the model with 512 sequence length for 1M steps on a v3-32 TPU.

+More details about the pre-training can be found [here](convbert/README.md).

 # mC4 ELECTRA

 In addition to the ELEC**TR**A base model, we also trained an ELECTRA model on the Turkish part of the mC4 corpus.
 We use a